 - Guide the development of the sport - Provide for its growth and welfare - Establish minimum requirements for participation in the sport - Ensure fair and equitable application to all aspects of the sport and its participants. - 1.1.2 These rules govern the conditions at all ROAR-sanctioned events.
-ROAR members participating in (or making application to participate in) a ROAR-sanctioned event, ROAR-affiliated clubs or tracks presenting (or making application to present) a ROAR-sanctioned race, and manufacturers making application for the approval of products for use at ROAR-sanctioned events are deemed to have agreed to comply with these rules. - 1.1.3 ROAR may act at any time during the preparation for, the running of, or after a ROARsanctioned event to change anything that ROAR believes to be contrary to the best interest of the sport or the organization.
+ROAR members participating in (or making application to participate in) a ROAR-sanctioned event, ROAR-affiliated clubs or tracks presenting (or making application to present) a ROAR-sanctioned race, and manufacturers making application for the approval of products for use at ROAR-sanctioned events are deemed to have agreed to comply with these rules. - 1.1.3 ROAR may act at any time during the preparation for, the running of, or after a ROAR-sanctioned event to change anything that ROAR believes to be contrary to the best interest of the sport or the organization.
 This includes denying or rescinding ROAR sanction for an event.
 A ROAR-sanctioned event is a sporting event, and ROAR will always consider the sporting interest before anyone's financial interest, including that of the event organizer. - 1.1.4 These rules are the sole property of ROAR.
 The use of these rules, or of previous versions of these rules by any organization or individual without the prior written consent of ROAR is forbidden.
-This consent will not be unreasonably withheld, but it must be requested together with sufficient information to assure the ROAR Executive Committee that the use of these rules will not bring ROAR into disrepute. - 1.1.5 Any separation of rules into categories is strictly for the convenience of ROAR. - 1.1.6 General rules and procedures contained in Sections 1 through 7 of these Rules apply to all classes. - 1.1.7 Any addition to the rules and technical specifications mentioned herein, ROAR issues and maintains specific procedures for adherence by promoters, track owners, manufacturers, and affiliated clubs at ROAR-sanctioned events, and procedures governing products submitted to ROAR for approval. - 1.1.8 It is the responsibility of members, track owners, and race sponsors to meet all rules and specifications contained in this rulebook, in the National Guidelines for the current year or posted on the ROAR website. - 1.1.9 The use of the words "vehicle" or "vehicles" in these rules is intended to include both cars and trucks - 1.1.10 In the case of a contradiction between a General Rule and a specific class, vehicle type or scale rule, or a rule contained in the ROAR Nationals Guidelines (when a National event), the specific rule will take precedence over, or further clarify the General rule in question. - 1.1.11 ROAR-sanctioned races are defined as follows: - Level 1: Local track races and series; - Level 2: Multi-city Series Championships and other regional races
+This consent will not be unreasonably withheld, but it must be requested together with sufficient information to assure the ROAR Executive Committee that the use of these rules will not bring ROAR into disrepute. - 1.1.5 Any separation of rules into categories is strictly for the convenience of ROAR. - 1.1.6 General rules and procedures contained in Sections 1 through 7 of these Rules apply to all classes. - 1.1.7 Any addition to the rules and technical specifications mentioned herein, ROAR issues and maintains specific procedures for adherence by promoters, track owners, manufacturers, and affiliated clubs at ROAR-sanctioned events, and procedures governing products submitted to ROAR for approval. - 1.1.8 It is the responsibility of members, track owners, and race sponsors to meet all rules and specifications contained in this rulebook, in the National Guidelines for the current year or posted on the ROAR website. - 1.1.9 The use of the words "vehicle" or "vehicles" in these rules is intended to include both cars and trucks - 1.1.10 In the case of a contradiction between a General Rule and a specific class, vehicle type or scale rule, or a rule contained in the ROAR Nationals Guidelines (when a National event), the specific rule will take precedence over, or further clarify the General rule in question.

-- Level 3: Regional and State Championships - Level 4: ROAR Championships (multi-regional open events) - Level 5: ROAR RMT(Race Management Team) National Championships. - 1.1.12 Member tracks are eligible to run any of these races, subject to the sanction procedures in place for the relevant level.
+- 1.1.11 ROAR-sanctioned races are defined as follows: - Level 1: Local track races and series; - Level 2: Multi-city Series Championships and other regional races - Level 3: Regional and State Championships - Level 4: ROAR Championships, multi-regional or super regional open events - Level 5: ROAR RMT (Race Management Team) National Championships. - 1.1.12 Member tracks are eligible to run any of these races, subject to the sanction procedures in place for the relevant level.
 It is recommended that a track run a Level 2 event before a Level 3, and a Level 3 event before a Level 4 event.
+It is strongly recommended the region director evaluate the sanction requests for levels of experience prior to submitting the event to the calendar located at www.roarracing.com.